Utility model: Russian Federation

 Unlike patent claims, which can be issued in Russia on processes and compositions-of-matter, Russian utility model claims are limited to devices only.
 Other requirements include novelty and industrial applicability.
-Noteworthy, although in assessing novelty any printed material anhywhere in the world constitutes prior art for both utility models and patents, public use outside of Russia is considered as prior art only for patents, but not for utility models.
+Noteworthy, although in assessing novelty any printed material anywhere in the world constitutes prior art for both utility models and patents, public use outside of Russia is considered as prior art only for patents, but not for utility models.

-Unlike in most other coutries, having a patent and a utility model for the same invention is not allowed in Russia.
-However, it is possible to have a Russian utilitiy model and a Eurasian patent for the same invention.
+Unlike in most other countries, having a patent and a utility model for the same invention is not allowed in Russia.
+However, it is possible to have a Russian utility model and a Eurasian patent for the same invention.
 The main advantage of a utility model in Russia is a very short prosecution time (usually, no more than 6 moths) and a low cost.
 The duration of a utility model is 10 years from the priority date, and this term cannot be extended (since 2014).

 During an infringement litigation in Russia, the doctrine of equivalence can be used with patents, but not with utility models.
 Also, it is not possible to convert an issued patent into a utility model to avoid the revocation of the patent in the post-issuance proceedings before Rospatent or courts, although the law to correct this situation has been considered by the Duma.